andry81/tacklelib/README_EN.txt

 * README_EN.txt
-* 2018.11.28
+* 2018.12.07
 * tacklelib

 1. DESCRIPTION
 2. LICENSE
 3. REPOSITORIES
 4. PREREQUISITES
-5. DEPLOY
+5. DEPENDECIES
+5.1.
+Required library dependencies
+5.2.
+Optional library dependencies
+6. CONFIGURE
-6. AUTHOR EMAIL
+7. AUTHOR EMAIL

 -------------------------------------------------------------------------------
 1. DESCRIPTION
 -------------------------------------------------------------------------------
-The C++11 library which may respresents the same ideas as introduced in BoostC++/STL/Loki libraries and at first focused for extension of already existed C++ code.
+The C++11 generic library which may respresents the same ideas as introduced in Boost/STL/Loki C++ libraries and at first focused for extension of already existed C++ code.
 Sources has been written under MSVC2015 Update 3 and recompiled in GCC v5.4.
 As a backbone build system the cmake v3 is used.